StellarInsha/-Particle-in-a-box-Simulation/README.md

-Here, I have made an inbteractive simulation of probability density oft Particle in a Box: https://colab.research.google.com/drive/1-cr3iCAvNYUWAiTX3JYprqwq3cJCAaO6?usp=sharing
+Here, I have made an inbteractive simulation of probability density of Particle in a Box: https://colab.research.google.com/drive/1-cr3iCAvNYUWAiTX3JYprqwq3cJCAaO6?usp=sharing